ibm-cloud-docs/security-hub/support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for the {[sec-da]}
+# Getting help and support for the Essential Security and Observability Services deployable architecture
 {: #help-support}

-If you experience an issue or have questions when you deploy the {[sec-da]}, you can use the following resources before you open a support case.
+If you experience an issue or have questions when you deploy the Essential Security and Observability Services deployable architecture, you can use the following resources before you open a support case.
 {: shortdesc}